fiedsch/quancept-log-parser/README.md

 This library provides classes that help to make parsing these files easier.

 This is Work in Progress.
-If you findsomething missing or wrong, please consider opening an issue or even better make a pull request.
+If you find something missing or wrong, please consider opening an issue or even better make a pull request.

 ## Usage